Loading

 A Facebook ad with a list of stats about sales and reviews as well as a customer quote.

 Feature-benefit selling is one of the oldest tricks in the sales book.
-I learned it when I was a salesperson at a jewelry store, and I heard it just last week when I bought a new car.
+I learned it when I was a salesperson at a jewelry store, and I heard it recently when I bought a new car.

 Here's how it works.
 You state a feature ("the car has lane assist technology that keeps your car in the lines"), and then immediately explain how that feature benefits the customer ("you'll never risk drifting out of the lane and into another car").